Tell Us Your Story

 Already involved in community engagement?
 We want to hear about it!
 Tell us your story, send an email to BlueHensEngage@udel.edu.

 Check out the latest news on the Community Engagement Initiative Blog.

 Service-Learning Scholarships provide highly motivated students the opportunity to immerse themselves in a service-learning or community-based research project for ten weeks during the summer in a setting outside of the classroom.
 Scholars work with a Delaware community agency (non-profit, governmental, community-based action research, or service-based corporate activity) and simultaneously pursue academic reflection under the guidance of a UD faculty mentor.
 In this immersion-learning experience, students spend the bulk of their week working in the community and one-quarter of their time in academic reading, discussion, and reflection.

 Projects may be conducted in any major.
 Strong proposals will connect to the faculty mentor’s teaching or research.
 Proposals will explain the goals of the project, the questions you seek to answer by the combination of service and reflection, and the purposes of the service portion of the project.

 The reflective portion of the proposal includes a preliminary bibliography and addresses questions in terms appropriate to the academic discipline(s) in which the project is being conducted.
 The end product of this project might be a written document (technical report, feature article, academic paper, journal, etc) or a presentation.

-Scholars who intend to earn credits in Spring 2017 as preparation for their summer service experience may apply for Early Decision and receive provisional approval within a month.
-The online application opens November 1 and the Early Decision deadline is January 15, 2017.
-Please indicate on the application that you wish to be considered for Early Decision and include a description of your spring semester plans.
+Scholars who intend to earn credits in Spring 2018 as preparation for their summer service experience may apply for Early Decision and receive provisional approval within a month.
+The online application opens November 1 and the Early Decision deadline is January 15, 2018.
+Please indicate in your application that you wish to be considered for Early Decision and include a description of your spring semester plans.
 Early Decision awards will be announced by February 1.